Collegium Canisianum

 Worth knowing

-It regained its status under Emperor Franz.
-A short time later, under Franz Josef I, the Jesuits also returned to their traditional chair.
+Under the enlightened Emperor Joseph II, who was not well-disposed towards the Jesuits, the order was banned from the education system at the end of the 18th century.
+The University of Innsbruck was downgraded to a lyceum.
+It regained its status after the Napoleonic Wars.
+A short time later, under Franz Josef I, the Jesuits also returned to their traditional teaching position.
 Soon the Nikolai House in what is now Sillgasse was too small for the large number of students.
 The construction of a new convent in Saggen began with great pomp, even though the city's liberal circles were anything but enthusiastic about another ecclesiastical building in the cityscape.
 As with the Monastery of Perpetual Adoration however, the conservative forces were able to prevail.

 In 1911, the Collegium Canisianum opened its doors to 276 seminarians from all over the world.
 A member of the Habsburgs was not present at the opening, in the Innsbrucker Nachrichten konnte man am 28.
 Oktober aber den „kaiserlichen Dank“ zum Projekt lesen: